 At any time, if you have questions, want to exercise your legal rights or chat about privacy - reach out to email@example.com

 For support, contact: firstname.lastname@example.org - for privacy requests, contact: email@example.com

 4. Why do we collect data?

 We collect data mainly to provide our services (as defined in our Terms of Service), understand your needs, provide personalized insights and recommendations and communicate with you.
 Hence, to make applications that you can benefit from, we need to collect some data.
 What we collect is defined in the next section.

 Our data collection resolves mostly around the information you enter in our services, such as name and email when signing up.
 However, we do also collect usage information and statistics about your usage of our services.
-Non-personal data, such as how you interact with our services, device data and event data, is anonymous and de-identified (cannot be pinpointed to you) and is mostly used internally to improve our services.
+Data, such as how you interact with our services, device data and event data, is used internally to improve our services.
 We also use the usage information to analyze and fix bugs, so we can create a better user experience.
 Hence, we use the data to provide you with the best and most reliable experience of our services.
 You can always opt-out of analytics tracking in the settings of our applications.

-We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission, either.
+We’ll never sell your personal info to third parties, and we won’t use your name or any other personal information in our marketing statements without your permission, either.
 All the data we collect is necessary for Bornly to deliver the services you use.
-The amount we collect is minimized wherever possible to respect your privacy.
+The amount we collect is minimised wherever possible to respect your privacy.

 5. What data do we collect?

 When you use our services, we collect different kinds of data.
 We only collect and use personal data if you consent to it!